Trump's rhetoric about DC echoes a history of racist narratives about urban crime

 A history of denigrating language

-Conservative lawmakers have for generations used denigrating language to describe the condition of major American cities and called for greater law enforcement, often in response to changing demographics in those cities driven by nonwhite populations relocating in search of work or safety from racial discrimination and state violence.
+Conservatives have for generations used denigrating language to describe the condition of major cities and called for greater law enforcement, often in response to changing demographics in those cities driven by nonwhite populations relocating in search of work or safety from racial discrimination and state violence.
 Republicans have called for greater police crackdowns in cities since at least the 1965 Watts Riots in Los Angeles.

 President Richard Nixon won the White House in 1968 after campaigning on a "law and order" agenda to appeal to white voters in northern cities alongside overtures to white Southerners as part of his “Southern Strategy.”
 Ronald Reagan similarly won both his presidential elections after campaigning heavily on law and order politics.
-Politicians ranging from former New York Mayor Rudy Giuliani to former President Bill Clinton have cited the need to tamp down crime as a reason to seize power from cities like Washington for decades.
+Politicians, including former New York Mayor Rudy Giuliani and former President Bill Clinton have cited the need to tamp down crime as a reason to seize power from liberal cities for decades.

-District of Columbia Mayor Muriel Bowser called Trump’s takeover of the local police force “unsettling” but not without precedent.
-The mayor kept a mostly measured tone during a Monday news conference following Trump’s announcement but decried the president’s reasoning as a “so-called emergency” and said the district’s residents “know that access to our democracy is tenuous.”
+D.C.
+Mayor Muriel Bowser called Trump’s takeover of local police “unsettling” but not without precedent.
+Bowser kept a mostly measured tone during a Monday news conference but decried Trump's reasoning as a “so-called emergency," saying residents “know that access to our democracy is tenuous.”

-Trump threatened to “take over” and “beautify” the nation’s capital on the campaign trail and claimed the district was “a nightmare of murder and crime.”
+Trump threatened to “take over” and “beautify” D.C. on the campaign trail and claimed it was “a nightmare of murder and crime.”
 He also argued the city was “horribly run” and said his team intended “to take it away from the mayor.”
-The president repeated comments he’d previously made about some of the nation’s largest cities during his news conference, including Baltimore, Chicago, Los Angeles, Oakland, California, and his hometown of New York City.
+Trump on Monday repeated old comments about some of the nation’s largest cities, including Baltimore, Chicago, Los Angeles, Oakland and his hometown of New York City.
 All are currently run by Black mayors.

 “You look at Chicago, how bad it is.
 You look at Los Angeles, how bad it is.
 We have other cities in a very bad, New York is a problem.
 And then you have, of course, Baltimore and Oakland.
 We don’t even mention that anymore.
 They’re so far gone.
 We’re not going to let it happen,” he said.

-Civil rights advocates see the president’s rhetoric as part of a broader political strategy.
+Civil rights advocates see the rhetoric as part of a broader political strategy.

 “It’s a playbook he’s used in the past,” said Maya Wiley, CEO of the Leadership Conference on Civil and Human Rights.

-She added that the playbook has special potency in the capital because the district’s local law enforcement can be directly placed under federal control, a power Trump invoked in his announcement.
+She added that the playbook has special potency in D.C. because local law enforcement can be directly placed under federal control, a power Trump invoked in his announcement.

-Trump’s actions in Washington and comments about other major American cities sent shock waves across the country, as other cities prepare to respond to potential federal action.
+Trump’s actions in Washington and comments about other major cities sent shock waves across the country, as other leaders prepare to respond to potential federal action.

-Democratic Maryland Gov. Wes Moore said Trump’s plan “lacks seriousness and is deeply dangerous” in a statement and pointed to a 30-year-low crime rate in Baltimore as a reason the administration should consult local leaders rather than antagonize them.
+Democratic Maryland Gov. Wes Moore said in a statement that Trump’s plan “lacks seriousness and is deeply dangerous” and pointed to a 30-year-low crime rate in Baltimore as a reason the administration should consult local leaders rather than antagonize them.
 In Oakland, Mayor Barbara Lee called Trump's characterization of the city “fearmongering.”

-The administration already faced a major flashpoint between local control and federal power earlier in the summer, when Trump deployed National Guard troops to quell protests and support immigration enforcement operations in Los Angeles despite opposition from California Gov. Gavin Newsom and Los Angeles Mayor Karen Bass.
+The administration already faced a major flashpoint between local control and federal power earlier in the summer, when Trump deployed National Guard troops to quell protests and support immigration enforcement operations in LA despite opposition from California Gov. Gavin Newsom and LA Mayor Karen Bass.

-Civil rights leaders have denounced Trump's action in Washington as an unjustified distraction.
+Civil rights leaders have denounced Trump's action in D.C. as an unjustified distraction.

 “This president campaigned on ‘law and order,’ but he is the president of chaos and corruption," said NAACP President Derrick Johnson.
 “There’s no emergency in D.C., so why would he deploy the National Guard?
 To distract us from his alleged inclusion in the Epstein files?
 To rid the city of unhoused people?
 D.C. has the right to govern itself.
 It doesn’t need this federal coup."